mingodad/HappyHTTP/README.md

 TODO
 ----

-Priority stuff:

 -   Proxy support
 -   Add helper functions for URL wrangling
 -   Improve error text (and maybe some more exception types?)
 -   HTTP 0.9 support
 -   Improved documentation and examples

-Stuff that'd be nice, but I probably won't get around to doing for a
-while:

--   Get rid of STL usage (Don't really need STL, and it a lot of projects prefer not to use it, especially games)
--   Compile option to use error codes instead of exceptions.
-Exception use is likely to be a real show-stopper for many game developers.
--   Some higher-level helpers to handle redirects etc...
--   Add interface to Response to allow iteration over headers

-Stuff that I almost certainly won't get around to doing, but would seriously consider if someone sent me a patch :-)

--   Convert to straight C instead of C++.
--   Remove/reduce dynamic memory allocation (for platforms where fragmentation is a big issue).
--   HTTPS support - I really have no idea what's involved here.
-Probably involves pulling in some SSL library or something.
--   Compiling under Visual Studio.
-Shouldn't be too hard, but it's quite likely that some minor tweaks will be needed!

 * * * * *